cuteberry/KYCValidator/README.md

 ## Table of Contents

 # Verify an account's KYC status
-Sample KYC data is hosted at this link https://my-json-server.typicode.com/cuteberry/demo/{address}
+- Sample KYC data is hosted at this link https://my-json-server.typicode.com/cuteberry/demo/{address}
-The editable version is at https://github.com/cuteberry/demo/blob/master/db.json.
+- The editable version is at https://github.com/cuteberry/demo/blob/master/db.json.

-## Use case s
+## Use cases
-1. We can retrived user's KYC data off chain and store it in the smart contract.
+-  We can retrived user's KYC data off chain and store it in the smart contract.
 We can periodically refresh this data.
-2. Other smart contract can call this contract to check the user's current KYC status.
+-  Other smart contract can call this contract to check the user's current KYC status.

 ## Mechanics
-Truffle - used to build and deploy the smart contract web3-React - used to conect smart contract with React UI.
+-  Truffle - used to build and deploy the smart contract.
+-  web3-React - used to conect smart contract with React UI.
-Chainlink - used to call off chain API
+-  Chainlink - used to call off chain API.

 ## Test
 run `truffle test` with ganche-cli on port 8545